Stationary coalescing walks on the lattice: Abstract

 \section{Abstract}

-We consider translation invariant measures on configurations of nearest-neighbor arrows on the integer lattice.
-Following the arrows from each point on the lattice produces a family of semi-infinite non-crossing walks.
-We classify the collective behavior of these walks under mild assumptions: they either coalesce almost surely or form bi-infinite trajectories.
-Bi-inifinite trajectories form measure-preserving dynamical systems, have a common asymptotic direction in 2d, and possess other nice properties.
-We use our theory to classify the behavior of non-crossing semi-infinite geodesics in stationary first- and last-passage percolation.
-We also partially answer a question raised by C.\ Hoffman about the limiting emperical measure of weights seen by geodesics.
+We consider translation invariant measures on families of nearest-neighbor semi-infinite walks on the integer lattice.
+We assume that once walks meet, they coalesce.
+In $2d$, we classify the collective behavior of these walks under mild assumptions: they either coalesce almost surely or form bi-infinite trajectories.
+Bi-infinite trajectories form measure-preserving dynamical systems, have a common asymptotic direction in $2d$, and possess other nice properties.
+We use our theory to classify the behavior of compatible families of semi-infinite geodesics in stationary first- and last-passage percolation.
+We also partially answer a question raised by C.\ Hoffman about the limiting empirical measure of weights seen by geodesics.
+We construct several examples: our main example is a standard first-passage percolation model where geodesics coalesce almost surely, but have no asymptotic direction or average weight.